wp-plugins/updraftplus/readme.txt

 The <a href="http://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

-= Development version (not yet released/supported) =
+= 1.8.2 - 2013/12/13 =

-* FIX: Various small fixes to the initial release of 1.8.1 (if you installed 1.8.1 after the first day of its release then you already have these fixes)
+* FIX: Various small fixes to the initial release of 1.8.1
 * TWEAK: Restorer now switches theme if database is restored to indicate a non-existent theme, and temporarily disables cacheing plugins
 * TWEAK: Improve handling of MySQL's maximum packet size - attempt to raise it, and leave some margin
+* TWEAK: Move the Rackspace SDK around to prevent problems on systems with limited maximum pathname lengths

 = 1.8.1 - 2013/12/10 =